 A review of 62 scientific studies concluded that fiber intake can help promote weight loss and reduce waist circumference.
 This comes without participants being directed to lose weight or reduce their calorie intake.

-It simply exhibits the health effect of the fiber-rich Mediterranean Diet.
+It simply exhibits the health effects of the fiber-rich Mediterranean Diet.

 How to Follow the Mediterranean Diet